baketti/CSVDataAnalyzer/README.md

 - **Java Collections Framework** – Used for dynamic data storage (`List`, `Map`, etc.).
 - **Generics** – Ensures type safety and flexibility in interfaces like `Parser`<T>.
-- **Java I/O** – Core file reading/writing functionalities for parsing CSV files.
+- **Java I/O** – Core file reading functionalities for parsing CSV files.
 - **Logging (java.util.logging)** – Logs errors to both console and file with configurable levels.
 - **Stream API & Lambdas** – Used in analysis strategies for data aggregation and filtering.
 - **Reflection** – Enables dynamic strategy loading at runtime based on user input.
 - **JUnit** – Unit testing framework used to verify the correctness of business logic and application components through automated tests.
 - **Mockito** – Used for mocking dependencies in some test cases.
-- **Inversion of Control** – Promotes loose coupling (decoupling the creation and selection of analysis strategies from their execution context) by delegating the decision of which strategy to use to the consuming component (e.g., `AnalysisCLI`), rather than hardcoding dependencies.
+- **Inversion of Control** – Promotes loose coupling (decoupling the creation and selection of analysis strategies from their execution context) by delegating the decision of which strategy to load and use to the consuming component (e.g., `AnalysisCLI`), rather than hardcoding dependencies.

 ---